 Kunde Family Winery

-Farther south in Sonoma Valley, another historic winemaking family has offered hikes for several years.
-There are two different Sonoma County hiking options at Kunde Family Winery in Kenwood.
+Heading south, hiking in Sonoma Valley, there is another historic winemaking family that has offered vineyard exploration for several years.
+There are two different hiking options at Kunde Family Winery in Kenwood.
 Both are moderately strenuous.
 The first, dubbed “Hike & Taste in the Vineyards,” is a four-hour adventure that meanders from the tasting room through a range of ecosystems and native habitats.
-John Hardman, a longtime winery employee, gives this tour and offers basic science interpretation—and tastes of wine—along the way.
-The hike, which costs $30 per person, concludes back at the winery.
-The second option, dubbed a “Dog Hike,” is a similar itinerary, only it includes lunch and is designed for visitors and their dogs.
-This latter tour is led by winegrower Jeff Kunde and his dog Cooper.
-A portion of the $75 per-person fee will be donated to Dogwood Animal Rescue Project and the Sonoma County Humane Society.
+This tour offers basic science interpretation—and tastes of wine—along the way, including a look at their sustainable farming practices.
+The hike, which costs $40 per person, concludes back at the winery.
+Reservations are required and this hike is offered twice per year.
+The second option, their “Dog Hike,” is a similar itinerary, only it includes lunch and is designed for visitors and their dogs.
+This latter tour is led by winegrower Jeff Kunde, his wife Roberta and their dogs Cooper and Kalie.
+A portion of the $90 per-person fee will be donated to Dogwood Animal Rescue Project and the Sonoma County Humane Society.
+Reservations are required and it’s offered several times per year.
 For more information about both hikes, see the website.

 If you’d prefer to a hike without a guide, Sonoma County Vineyard Adventures, a program run by the Sonoma County Winegrowers, facilitates a number of self-guided walking tours, some of which also involve vineyard tromps.
 For more information, visit their website.